iopsystems/to_js/README.md

     // Array of method names (sans prefix) methodNames,
     // Optional object from method name (sans prefix) to a wrapper function that can transforms the return value of the method.
-    // This is useful for eg. builder methods, and you can create a class for the built type whose constructor is `(ptr) => ptr`. methodTransforms
+    // This is useful for eg. builder build() methods, which can return a pointer to the Rust struct via `alloc`.
+    // To use the pointer you can create a class for the built type whose constructor is `(ptr) => ptr`. methodTransforms
   }
 ) {